shopware/shopware/src/Docs/10-administration/40-data-management.md

 fetch and send data to the REST API using CRUD operations.

 ### Scheme definition
-To prevent the tedious process of providing all possible fields to the entity proxy the administration automatically generating entities using an entity enitity scheme from the REST API.
+To prevent the tedious process of providing all possible fields to the entity proxy the administration is automatically generating entities using an entity scheme from the REST API.
 The entity scheme is a collection of all entities registered in the system and includes information about the field, their data type and associations to one other.
-The stores in the applications are generated automatically based on the scheme as well.
+The stores in the application are generated automatically based on the scheme as well.

-The benefits of this approach is that the data management in the application is completely dynamic.
-New fields and entities will be automatically added to the entity scheme and therefore are available in the administration right away.
+The benefit of this approach is that the data management in the application is completely dynamic.
+New fields and entities will be added to the entity scheme automatically and are therefore available in the administration right away.
-New fields and entities which are added by a plugin will be added to the entity scheme too.
+New fields and entities which are added by a plugin will be added to the entity scheme, too.

 ### Changeset generation
-The `EntityProxy` generates a draft and original object out of the intitial data.
+The `EntityProxy` generates a draft and original data object out of the initial data.
 All further changes to the entity will be applied to the draft.
 It enables the administration to generate changesets to send only the changed fields, unsaved changes can be rolled back on-the-fly and changes can be queued.

 ## Working with data
-The third-party developer interface of the administration provides a module called `State` which represents a entity store manager.
-Using the method `getStore()` you can easily getting a certain store in your components as well as other services.
+The third-party developer interface of the administration provides a module called `State` which represents an entity store manager.
+Using the method `getStore()` you can easily get a certain store in your components as well as other services.

 ### Using a store in your component